Skip to Content

 How long does it take to get a Food Shop Licence?

-A new Food Shop Licence takes about two (2) to four (4) weeks to issue.
-However this is dependent on the inspections and approvals required from various departments.
+A Food Licence takes about two (2) to four (4) weeks to issue.
+However, this depends on the inspections and approvals required from various departments.

 What inspections are required?

-Approvals from Oshawa Fire Services (O.F.S.), Property Standards, and Durham Region Health (D.R.H.) are required before your Food Shop Licence can be issued.
-Once you submit your application, we will contact these departments to let them know that your business needs these inspections.
+Approvals from Oshawa Fire Services (O.F.S.), Property Standards, and Durham Region Health (D.R.H.) may be required before issuing your Food Licence.
+Once you submit your application, we will contact these departments to let them know that your business requires these inspections.

-O.F.S. ensures your business is compliant with the Fire Code and our Property Standards Officers check for compliance with the City’s Property Standards By-law.
+O.F.S. ensures your business complies with the Fire Code and our Property Standards Officers check for compliance with the City’s Property Standards By-law.
 D.R.H. inspects your facilities in order to issue you a Green Dine Safe Pass.

 What if my business is being renovated or under construction?

-If you are doing renovations or construction on your business, you may need a building permit.
-You can visit the Building Services webpage for more information.
+If you are renovating or building your business, you may require a building permit.
+Visit the Building Services webpage to learn more.
 If you need a business sign installed, please visit the Sign Permits webpage.

 If you have an active building permit, your Food Shop Licence cannot be issued until it is closed.